scidac/atom/html/src/install.rst

 Contact :samp:`candy(at)fusion.gat.com` to obtain access to the `AToM GitHub repository <https://github.com/scidac/atom>`_ (GitHub account needed)

+If you are running MacOS, detailed instructions on building AToM from source can be found `here. <mac_setup.html>`_

 To clone the repository::

     git clone git@github.com:scidac/atom.git